sciZer0/newdiscoveries/c/README.md

 The New Concept of Energy is:

 > ### Energy is the resource for Organism to be pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force).

+Now more on Work.

+Any Work is Mechanical Work.

+Any Work (Mechanical Work) is a push or combination of pushes.

+Even though some of Works might probably not seem to someone that these are Mechanical Work, in reality, any Work is a push or combination of pushes.
+I will give you just one example below.

+The heating-up is also a combination of pushes, because any process of heating up an object is due to the increase in the velocities of particles inside the object.
+And the increase in the velocities of the particles occurs only because these particles are being pushed by some things ("Hands").
+Therefore, any heating-up is the result of a lot of pushes.
+And this means that the heating-up is Work and that Energy (some resource) is always being spent on this Work.

 --